ArthurSonzogni/chromiumos-platform2/hiberman/docs/dut_setup.md

 1. Start the DUT and select *Boot from internal disk*.

-1. Remount filesystem as a read-write:
+1. (not required for test images) Remount filesystem as a read-write:
     * Bring up a console window pressing *Ctrl+Alt+Refresh*.
     * Login as a user *root*, password *test0000*.
     * Run the commands: